rjkoepp/dwf-books-and-courses/docs/reference/sql/pg-exercises.md

   joindate >= '2012-09-01';
 ```

 This is our first look at SQL timestamps.
 They're formatted in descending order of magnitude: `YYYY-MM-DD HH:MM:SS.nnnnnn`.
 We can compare them just like we might a unix timestamp, although getting the differences between dates is a little more involved (and powerful!).
 In this case, we've just specified the date portion of the timestamp.
-This gets automatically cast by postgres into the full timestamp `2012-09-01 00:00:00`.
+This gets automatically cast by Postgres into the full timestamp `2012-09-01 00:00:00`.

+---

 </TabItem>
 <TabItem value='schema' label='Schema Reminder'>